Strategically Prepare Design of Steel Structures for GATE Civil Engineering

 3. WELDED JOINTS (1 DAY)

-Relation b/w size of weld & throat thickness based on fusion angle, effective length of weld, permissible shear stresses in weld, slot welding, designing of moment-free welded connection (finding P1 & P2 and then l1 & l2).
+Relation b/w size of weld & throat thickness based on fusion angle, the effective length of the weld, permissible shear stresses in the weld, spot welding, designing of moment-free welded connection (finding P1 & P2 and then l1 & l2).

 4. ECCENTRIC JOINTS (2 DAYS)

 This topic has become very important recently.
 It contains 2 parts:

 a) In-plane eccentricity: finding the location of most critical bolt & stresses in it (finding resultant of shear force due to direct load & shear force due to twisting/torsion).

 b) Out-of-plane eccentricity: this is like interaction b/w shearing & tension (due to moment); hence interaction equation is used.